Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 Back to the battle.

 This time the opponents are British, and the 'distraction' is provided by both Hyde and Nemo, who is armed with a primitive machine gun of his own design.
-A while back I was commenting on the evident racism that Nemo found himself in the receiving end of, but here it is Nemo who considers Englishmen in a racist light.

 Once again, both Quatermain and Mina come near the precious Cavorite.
 Mina releases the substance into the sky, at this, Moriarty behaves very strangely.